Afghanistan

 Our Response

 International Medical Corps provides primary and community healthcare and lifesaving medical services in Balkh, Faryab, Kabul, Kunar, Laghman, Nangarhar, Paktika and Sar-e-Pul provinces.
-In 2023, we provided 644,011 health consultations, including emergency trauma-care services, to people affected by conflict and natural disasters.
-In addition, we offered reproductive health services—including antenatal care, delivery assistance, postnatal care and family planning— to 48,374 women.
-We provided lifesaving curative and preventive nutrition services to 203,588 children under 5 and 14,346 pregnant and lactating women.
-International Medical Corps supports one hospital in Balkh province, providing lifesaving secondary-level health services, medicines and medical supplies.
+In 2024, we provided 750,710 health consultations, including emergency trauma-care services, to people affected by conflict and natural disasters.
+We provided health services—including antenatal care, delivery assistance, postnatal care and family planning—to 71,171 women.

 Mental Health and Psychosocial Support (MHPSS)